TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Multi-Region
   * All about minimizing round trips between regions
   * Only commits of write transactions need cross-region coordination.
 Need to check isolation rules and make data durable.
   * Optimized for fast failover.
 Only place this matters is failover of adjudicator that owns a keyspace.
-Adjudicators only have fixed size transient soft state.
+Adjudicators have fixed size transient soft state, so easy to replace.
   * Preview supports three region architecture.
 Two active regions with data storage, one journal only "witness" region.
 If there's a network split, the active region on the same side as the witness region has a clear majority and can continue to be available.
 For large scale geography can put witness region in the middle to optimize for latency.
   * Adjudicators spread across regions.
 Only one adjudicator for each range of keyspace.
   * If region fails or is isolated, new adjudicators have to be started on the majority side.
   * Region can use its existing QPs, journals and storage nodes for everything else.
 Journal and Storage are replicated.
 QPs only have transient state.
   * Journal and Storage use existing internal components that are foundations for DynamoDB and Aurora.
 They already handle ordered replication across hosts, AZs, regions.
   * *???
-How do you know which journal to write a transaction to?*
+How do you decide which journal to write a transaction to?*

 {% include candid-image.html src="/assets/images/databases/dsql-multi-region-internals.jpg" alt="Multi-Region Internal Architecture" %}